gromacs/gromacs/docs/user-guide/environment-variables.rst

         arrive first.
 Setting this variable switches to the generic path with fixed waiting order.

+``GMX_TEST_REQUIRED_NUMBER_OF_DEVICES``
+        sets the number of GPUs required by the test suite.
+By default, the test suite would fall-back to using CPU if GPUs could not be detected.
+Set it to a positive integer value to ensure that at least this at least this number of usable GPUs are detected.
+Default:
+        0 (not testing GPU availability).

 There are a number of extra environment variables like these that are used in debugging - check the code!